7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 photography by: Q-lieb-in/ Wikimedia Commons

-Reading time: minutes
+Reading time:

 The second most populous city in Nepal, Pokhara serves as the ultimate gateway to the nearby Himalayan range of Annapurna, home to some of the world's tallest mountains.
-Frequently brimming with hikers who visit Pokhara before of their perilous journey to the roof of the world, this lakeside city has far more to offer than just its role as a stopover for mountaineers.
-Dozens of scenic lookouts, hidden shrines and sacred caves are only a fraction of what makes Pokhara a remarkable place to explore by its own right.
+Frequently brimming with hikers who visit Pokhara before their perilous journey to the roof of the world, this lakeside city has far more to offer than just its role as a stopover for mountaineers.
+Dozens of scenic lookouts, hidden shrines, and sacred caves are only a fraction of what makes Pokhara a remarkable place to explore in its own right.

 Seti River Gorge

 Due to the city’s location amidst some of the planet’s most formidable mountains, the valley on which Pokhara sits drains gargantuan amounts of water that originate from the uphill glaciers.
-Fed by one of these Himalayan glaciers, the Seti River is nationally revered as scared while also being utilized for hydroelectric power.
+Fed by one of these Himalayan glaciers, the Seti River is nationally revered as sacred while also being utilized for hydroelectric power.

 Apparently, this glacial stream of water flows through Pokhara’s KI Singh Pul neighborhood, where it rushes along a deep and narrow ravine, known as the Seti River Gorge.
-Despite its urban context, the forested chasm is well hidden, and can be easily observed only from a nearby park that requires admission fee.
+Despite its urban context, the forested chasm is well hidden and can be easily observed only from a nearby park that requires an admission fee.

 photography by: shankar s./ Flickr